Nelson M. Oyesiku: Early life and education

+At Emory University School of Medicine, he went on to serve as the director of the Inaugural Daniel Louis Barrow Chair in Neurosurgery, as Vice-Chairman of the Department of Neurological Surgery, as Director of the Neurosurgical Residency Program, and as the Director of Laboratory and Molecular Neurosurgery and Biotechnology.

+He became chair of the American Board of Neurological Surgery in August 2012.

+In 2019, he was both the residency program director for Emory’s Department of Neurosurgery and editor-in-chief of the medical journal Neurosurgery.

+Current roles

+Oyesiku's current research includes the investigation of the development of pituitary adenomas using genome-wide association studies and whole genome sequencing methods.

 He is the principal investigator of the R25 NIH training grant for neurosurgery.

-Family life

-Oyesiku is believed to come from a long line of medical doctors and physicians.
-His paternal figure is unknown.
-His father was the first indigenous MD of the Nigerian Shipping Line in the 1960s.
+Currently, he is the chair of the department of Neurological Surgery and Professor of Medicine (Endocrinology) at the University of North Carolina in Chapel Hill.

-Research
+Research and practices

+His clinical focus is on the surgical treatment of and molecular biology of pituitary tumors.
+As a board-certified neurosurgeon, Oyesiku has performed over 2,000 pituitary tumor surgeries.

+Gene expression studies

-Oyesiku and his team of researchers were responsible for performing the first studies on high throughput gene expression studies that identified unique aspects of pituitary adenoma gene expression which led to a new imaging procedure and potential targeted therapy of pituitary tumors.
+In 2001, Oyesiku and his team of researchers were responsible for performing the first studies on high throughput gene expression studies that identified unique aspects of pituitary adenoma gene expression which led to a new imaging procedure and potential targeted therapy of pituitary tumors.
 This molecular imaging diagnostic tool was pioneered and first utilized at Emory for patients with pituitary tumors, this imaging allows doctors to identify a key tumor marker in patients with clinically nonfunctional pituitary tumors, identifying patients for a potential new, targeted chemotherapy for clinically nonfunctional pituitary tumors.